sul-dlss-deprecated/cocina-food-inspector/README.md

 You can build on this example to find batches of things to queue up for inspection once you've adequately populated the druid list per the above instructions.

+This particular query is probably better done via the `Druid.unretrieved` scope, but leaving here for now for illustrative purposes.

 ```ruby
 [19] pry(main)> Druid.where.not(id: DruidRetrievalAttempt.select(:druid_id).distinct).limit(10).pluck(:druid)
    (0.4ms)  SELECT  "druids"."druid" FROM "druids" WHERE "druids"."id" NOT IN (SELECT DISTINCT "druid_retrieval_attempts"."druid_id" FROM "druid_retrieval_attempts") LIMIT ?  [["LIMIT", 10]]